ivandotv/graphql-no-alias/README.md

 ## No Batched Queries Library

 I've also created another validation library: [No batched queries](https://github.com/ivandotv/graphql-no-batched-queries), which limits the number of **all** queries and mutations that could be sent per request.
-It pairs nicely with this validation, so you could allow, for example, 3 queries to be sent, and then use `noAlias` to disable duplicate queries.
+It pairs nicely with this validation, so you could allow for example, 3 queries to be sent and then use `noAlias` directive to disable duplicate queries.

 ### License